islomar/continuous-delivery-deployment/geekshubs-course/README.md

   * https://www.hashicorp.com/blog/vault.html
   * Vault gets integrated with Ansible, in order to encode passwords.
   * Ansible + Vault: http://docs.ansible.com/ansible/playbooks_vault.html
+  * `ansible-vault create secrets.yaml`
+    1. It asks for a Vault password (symmetric cyphering with AES)
+    2. An editor gets opened, you can write things like "mysql_root_password: 'mysql'"
+    3. After saving, it gets encoded, and you can push it to GitHub
+    4. Néstor also uploads the certificates like that
+    5. You can edit the file with `ansible-vault edit secrets.yaml`
+* Other options for keeping passwords:
+  * pass (CLI)
+  * keepass
+  * etcd/Consul
 * New version of Muning: http://demo.munin-monitoring.org/
 * Chaos Monkey